DanRepik/api_foundry/readme.md

 Since most schema object definitions involve a straightforward mapping between database table columns and schema object properties,

-> API-Maker provides [tooling](#generating-openapi -schemas) to build an initial starting point API specification.
+> API-Foundry provides [tooling](#generating-openapi -schemas) to build an initial starting point API specification.
 This specification should be considered a starting point.

 > **Note**: The gateway API has limitations on the number of operation paths (routes) allowed in a single API.
 As of this writing, the limit is 300 routes (extensions are available).
 Each schema object definition results in seven operation paths or routes, so the effective limit per API is approximately 40 schema objects.